cffls/matic-docs/docs/develop/network-details/full-node.md

 ### Configure service files for bor and heimdall

-After successfully installing Bor and Heimdall through [packages](#install-with-packages-recommended), their service file could be found under `/lib/systemd/system`, and bor's config file could be found under `/var/lib/bor/config.toml`.
+After successfully installing Bor and Heimdall through [packages](#install-with-packages-recommended), their service file could be found under `/lib/systemd/system`, and Bor's config file could be found under `/var/lib/bor/config.toml`.
 You will need to check and modify these files accordingly.